 Banks seemed set on staying in Florida for college.
 In all likelihood, he was en route to Gainesville to play for the Gators.
 Few things suggested that Ohio State was seriously in the mix.
 Banks expressed an interest in going to Columbus to see the program for itself and even found a way to make the trip for Ohio State's spring game in April.

 However, nothing Banks said indicated a commitment could be forthcoming.
 The most he said publicly about Ohio State was that he wanted to see it.
 He gave no indication they were a serious threat to get his commitment.
 That visit came and went on the weekend of April 15-16 with no indication that a decision was forthcoming.

 It made the commitment he gave more than a week later that much more astonishing.

-Sevyn Banks committed to Ohio State on April 26, 2017 as the seventh commitment of what would become its full 2018 recruiting class.
+Sevyn Banks committed to Ohio State on April 26, 2017 as the 6th commitment of what would become its full 2018 recruiting class.
 He chose Ohio State over several offers from major ACC and SEC programs but Florida and Florida State were his other main choices.